-Indian trust assets, including the IIM Trust Funds, are primarily managed under the delegated authority of BTFA and BIA.
-Management of Indian trust assets on behalf of the trust beneficiaries is dependent upon the processing of trust-related transactions within certain information systems of the Department, including but not limited to BTFA, BIA, ONRR, and other Departmental bureaus and offices.
+Indian trust assets, including the IIM Trust Funds, are primarily managed under the delegated authority of BTFA and Bureau of Indian Affairs (BIA).
+Management of Indian trust assets on behalf of the trust beneficiaries is dependent upon the processing of trust-related transactions within certain information systems of the Department, including but not limited to BTFA, BIA, Office of Natural Resources Revenue (ONRR), and other Departmental bureaus and offices.
 BIA and other Departmental bureaus and offices are responsible for managing the natural resources located within the boundaries of Indian reservations and trust lands as well as the processing of data regarding the ownership and leasing of Indian lands.
 The allocation of receipts and disbursements by BTFA to trust beneficiaries are significantly dependent and reliant upon the receipt of timely and accurate information derived from records maintained by BIA, ONRR, and other Departmental bureaus and offices (note 7).